 If you are using this website it probably means that either you or someone close to you has sadly lost a baby through miscarriage, whether recently or some time ago.
-All of us at The Miscarriage Association of Ireland have had personal experience of miscarriage and we are here to help and support you when you need us.
+All of us at The Miscarriage Association of Ireland have had personal experience of miscarriage and we are here to help and support you through peer to peer support when you need us.

 Many women blame themselves, whether consciously or not, following a miscarriage.
 This is a normal reaction.
 However it is important to know that miscarriage is not your fault.
 It is out of your control and it is very rare that a miscarriage can be caused by something that you did or didn’t do.

 There are different types of miscarriage with differing amounts of pain or severity.
 All miscarriage is sad and means the loss of your precious baby.
 Whatever your situation, even if you are worried and unsure if you are having a miscarriage, you should contact your doctor or hospital.